Albert Ekka (Jari) block: History

-Albert Ekka, was born in village Jari.
+Albert Ekka, was born in village Jari now in this block.
 He was posthumously awarded the Param Vir Chakra, India's highest award for valour in the face of the enemy.

 Gumla became a subdivision of Ranchi district in 1902 and it became a separate district in 1983.
 Simdega district was carved out of Gumla district in 2011.
 Subsequently, Gumla district was divided into three subdivisions – Gumla Sadar subdivision (with Gumla, Ghaghra, Bharno, Bishunpur, Raidih and Sisia blocks), Basia subdivision (with Palkot, Basia and Kamdara blocks), and Chainpur subdivision (with Chainpur, Albert Ekka (Jari) and Dumri blocks).

 Maoist activities

 The Maoist insurgency started spreading around the mid-1990s and poses a big challenge to peace and development of the district.
 It “is involved in abduction, extortion, extortion killings.”
 The banned organisation is active largely in the eastern part of the district mainly in Kamadara, Basia, Palkot, Gumla, Raidih, Sisai and Bharno police stations.
 In order to counter the activities of the insurgents, arms, ammunition and security equipment have been provided in every police station.
 It includes bullet-proof and landmine-proof vehicles.